ncurrid/Improve-a-business-performance/README.md

-# Improve a business performance
+# Improve the business performance
 # I. Context
 As part of a consulting mission, I worked again as a Business Intelligence Analyst for Bottleneck which was seeking this time to improve its overall performance and profitability.